 Indeed, this is the best way to find out about what reconstruction after breast cancer is like.
 You will have the chance to hear about what women experienced after lumpectomy and mastectomy.
 You’ll learn about their experiences with different reconstruction techniques.
 You may also be able to see pictures of the outcomes.

 Many breast cancer websites maintain forums about reconstruction after breast cancer.
 Breastcancer.org has both a Living Without Reconstruction After a Mastectomy forum and Breast Reconstruction forum, and Living Beyond Breast Cancer offers a webinar featuring a panel of women discussing their reconstruction decision-making experiences.
-We are building a reconstruction gallery for women to see other real-life examples of different breast reconstruction options.
+We are building a reconstruction gallery (COMING SOON) for women to see other real-life examples of different breast reconstruction options.

 For more in-person interactions, ask your cancer-care physicians about local support groups for women with breast cancer.
 You may find one that is specific to reconstruction.
 If you cannot find one that suits you, consider creating your own.